xjy68910/SVO/README.md

 # Current Config Options
 `*` Options include an `AllowBlank: true` option.

+## Whole File
+These options affect the mod in general.

-whole file                     | valid values (select only one, values are seperated by a space)
+option                         | valid values (select only one, values are seperated by a space)
 ----------------------------   | -------
 `PortraitStyle`*               | standard dcburger `MaterintySprites`             | true false

+## Standard Portraits
+These options only apply when you set `PortraitStyle` to `standard`.

-standard portrait              | valid values (select only one, values are seperated by a space)
+options                        | valid values (select only one, values are seperated by a space)
 ----------------------------   | -------
 `PennyFallRainPortraitVariant` | standard alternative `ElliottSummerPortraitVariant` | standard alternative